nicksgov/Thesis/README.md

 Instructions

-1) In 'DATA' folder you can find my 6 excel files which contain the data used for the experiment
+1) In 'Data' folder you can find my 6 excel files which contain the data used for the experiment
 2)